|Physical Address||Mailing Address||Express Mail|

 If you are an attorney seeking information at this office, you must make an INFOPASS appointment to visit this office.

 The Boise Field Office has six Judicial Ceremonies per and Administrative Ceremonies every other Thursday.
-This office does not conduct same-day naturalization ceremonies unless your a member of the Military.
+This office does not conduct same-day naturalization ceremonies unless you are a member of the Military.

 Rules and regulations governing public buildings and grounds can be found at Title 41, Code of Federal Regulations, Subpart 101-20.3 and Title 18, United States Code, Section 930.
 Additionally, this office prohibits: